 As I said before with both the lightsabers and droids, I think we’ll have another Banshee incident on our hands and the merchandise flying off the shelves.
 It will be interesting to see how many Disney stocks of each item and see if they are able to keep up with demand.

-Overall I’m pretty impressed with the merchandise options coming to Galaxy’s Edge and I think there is a lot of potential here.
+Overall I’m pretty impressed with the merchandise options available in Galaxy’s Edge and I think there is a lot of potential here.
 Since this is supposed to be a real marketplace, it would be nice to see Disney continue to create new “artisanal” items from these local merchants from time to time besides the ones already available.

 For a more in-depth look, read our Complete Guide to Star Wars Land in Disney for a detailed look at the attractions, dining, planning and touring strategies.